YMSpektor/carnelian-diagram/packages/core/README.md

   }
 }
 ```
 Instead of adding `jsxImportSource` to the tsconfig.json, you can define the typescript pragma at the beginning of your .tsx files.
-This can be useful when your project has already had some other JSX configuration (e.g. React projects) and you need to overwrite it for you custom diagram elements.
+This can be useful when your project has already had some other JSX configuration (e.g. React projects) and you need to overwrite it for your custom diagram elements.

 ```typescript
 /** @jsxImportSource @carnelian-diagram/core */